zilexa/Homeserver/filesystem/README.md

 3. Make sure you add the lines under "NOT AUTOMATICALLY MOUNTED" for the system drive and the backup drives you might have.
 4. If you use BTRFS-RAID1, you simply use the UUID of the first drive in that pool.
 So you only need 1 line here, for each BTRFS-RAID pool.
   - *Ensure you did not make any mistakes.
 Double check!*
 5. Make your file look nice and readible, like the example, use as much comments/descriptions as you need!
-Then save file.
-Now run `sudo systemctl daemon-reload` to load the changes.
-6. To test, run `sudo mount -a`.
-If there are errors, unmount the drives before editing the file again.
+6. Save the file.
+Run `sudo systemctl daemon-reload` to load the changes.
+Run `sudo mount -a` to mount all auto-mounted filesystems.
-7. Verify your disks are mounted at the right paths via `sudo lsblk` or `sudo mount -l`.
+7. If there are errors, unmount the drives before editing the file again.
+If not, verify your disks are mounted at the right paths via `sudo lsblk` or `sudo mount -l`.

 &nbsp;